junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Rowena is hardly the most difficult to witness -- technically, since she *is* a witch, the villagers were at least not mistaken.
 But there are so many others that are not.

-"That is the past me, saving them," Cas points to Dean, from a far side of the witch trial scene.
-Dean watches the past-Cas busily stashing innocent human women, hiding them from villagers.
-Some of them are girls so young barely coming of the age.
+"That is the past me, saving them," Cas points to Dean, from the far side of the witch trial scene.
+Dean watches the past-Cas busily stashing innocent human women, hiding them from the villagers.
+Some of them are girls so young barely coming of age.

 It does feel like committing murders now, just like Sam said.
 Dean thinks, biting his lips.

-But then he remembers the explosions in his timeline, the global-wise purple-cloud explosions, shaking the ground, starting from Scotland.
+But then he remembers the explosions in his timeline, the global purple-cloud explosions, shaking the ground, starting from Scotland.
 One way or another, whatever good they think the past-Cas did trying to help these women, it's breaking the reality apart in three hundred years.
 That's a good enough reason to sacrifice those women (who were already meant to be and already did sacrifice, if they didn't do anything in the first place).

 It doesn't make the whole process any easier.